MileHacker Logo

 Dining Note

-Kiwi Onion Dip: A classic party dip made with reduced cream and a packet of onion soup mix, typically served with potato chips.
-While simple, it is a special place in New Zealand snack culture.
+Kiwi Onion Dip: AN iconic party dip crafted with reduced cream and a packet of onion soup mix, typically served with potato chips.
+While simple, it is a special place within New Zealand snack culture.

 Dining Options